Illyra/Battle-Ship-Game-OOP/README.txt

 FINAL PROJECT
 due date 12/02/2019

-PROGRAM : Program is semi-working...
-Program would end after the user enters a coordinate..

 Organization:
 The organization of this project is all over the place(literally) I had used multiple header files to define my classes for the project.I had used a lot of constructors and inheritance for each of the classes.